wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 ## Task queue vs Microtask queue

-- ==Macrotask queue== (or just **task queue** or **callback queue**): after web api handles the JS request, it passes callabcks to task queue which is handled by JS engine.
+- <span>Macrotask queue</span> (or just **task queue** or **callback queue**): after web api handles the JS request, it passes callabcks to task queue which is handled by JS engine.
 Only after JS finishes all the codes, it starts to execute whatever is in the task queue chronologically (FIFO).
 - Nowadays as the browser gets more and more complex, browsers have more than one task queue, and their priorities are:

   - **Microtask queue** -- <span>highest</span>: handling **promises** and **mutationObserver**